Light rail extension

-Stage-2 Light Rail Transit (LRT) is a proposed light rail extension to the under-construction Confederation Line, which is the first stage of the new LRT system in Ottawa, Ontario, Canada.
+Stage-2 Light Rail Transit (LRT) is a light rail extension to the under-construction Confederation Line, which is the first stage of the new LRT system in Ottawa, Ontario, Canada.

 In 2013, the LRT extension was approved by Ottawa City Council as part of its Transportation Master Plan.
 The project encompasses three rail extensions, which will extend Stage-1 to further east, west and south of Ottawa.

 The project received environmental approval in June 2015, while approval for the implementation was received in February 2017.
 The contract award of Ottawa’s Stage 2 LRT project was approved by Ottawa City Council in March 2019.

 Construction for stage one is underway, while stage two construction works will begin in 2019 with completion scheduled for 2023.
 The extension project is expected to contribute $5.6bn to the GDP.